-•We got off to an early start.
+•I drove to Norman, Oklahoma and loaded in David Martin‘s car.
+We got an early start.
 As usual, we drove through gloomy weather until we hit the New Mexico border, where the clouds parted.
 Forecasts for our destination indicate a slight chance of rain.
 Snow would be nice.
 At the visitor’s center near Tumcumcari, we got materials about all kinds of stuff we don’t have time to see.
 Next time, next time.

 •Military truck: NPOKUS.